robocorp/robotframework-lsp/robocorp-python-ls-core/src/robocorp_ls_core/libs/robotidy_lib/README.md

 To update, erase it and run:

-pip install --no-deps robotframework-tidy --target .
+pip install robotframework-tidy --target .

 Then:
 - remove bin
+- remove robot framework
 - commit the code

 This folder should be automatically added to the PYTHONPATH when needed.